tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 Login using “root” as the username and using the MariaDB password which you created above.
 You should now be logged in\! **Great job\!**

-**That’s it\!** There are a few additional steps left to configure phpMyAdmin, which you’ll do in CIS-247.
-For now, you’re ready to upload your static files\!
+**That's it\!** There are a few additional steps left to configure phpMyAdmin, which you'll do in CIS-247.
+For now, you're ready to upload your static files\!

 ## Upload Code\!